Table of Contents

 This problem can compress discs and create greater problems if you try to just force your way through painful stretches.

-If you get mild release from the stretch above, work your way up to walking lunges.
-Widen your stride to open your pelvis and abdomen, if the groin pain does not intensify.
+If you get a mild release from the stretch above, work your way up to the backbends in the yoga section.
+After that, the active body does well with walking lunges.
+Widen your stride to open your pelvis and abdomen if the groin pain does not intensify.

 - Keep your shoulders back over your hips.